Family Law: Legal help

 Community Legal Education Ontario

-CLEO’s Steps to Justice website has step-by-step information that can help you work through family law issues.
-The site also has practical tools like forms and checklists, and links to legal and social services where you can get help.
-Visit stepstojustice.ca.
+CLEO’s Steps to Justice website has step-by-step information about family law issues.
+It also has free tools like checklists, videos, and courtroom drawings, and links to legal and social services where you can get help.
+Visit stepstojustice.ca/family-law.

-• Steps in a Family Law Case has 3 interactive flowcharts that help you understand and work through the family law court process.
+The website also has Steps in a Family Law Case.
+This is a series of 3 interactive flowcharts that help you understand and work through the family law court process.
 Visit familycourt.cleo.on.ca.

-• Family Law Guided Pathways are a series of online interviews that help you fill out family court forms.
-Visit stepstojustice.ca/guided-pathways.
+CLEO’s Family Law Guided Pathways are free online interviews that help you fill out family court forms.
+Visit guided-pathways.ca/family.

 Family Law Information Centres